 In this pumpkin cake - I used a sphere cake too!
 But I made it simple no dowel and not support because I made it in winter!!
 But you will get to see some of the process in this video on how to make the pumpkin cake video tutorial

 I must admit I have learned a lot the hard way.
 Since everybody shows you a perfect sphere but no one tells you the little details that are required to make that perfect sphere cake.
 Small things that you learn only by doing it yourself.
 I have in my small career as a cake artist learned so much on these cakes.
 I hope that this post will help you with your next sphere cake.
 Feel free to ask any questions in the comments below and I will be happy to answer them for you.

 Don't forget to check out my Sphere Cake Recipes - Vanilla Sphere Cake Recipe as well as Chocolate Sphere Cake Recipe.

 Save this tutorial for later.
 You can find a collection of my recipes and tutorials here on Pinterest

 Are you new to cake decorating?
-Learn Cake Decorating from basic to advance on your own pace.
+Learn Cake Decorating from basic to advance at your own pace.
 Click here for my Tutorial Index to see a list of tutorials